When it comes to quilting, choosing your fabrics and colors is the fun part. But the important part? Choosing a top-quality iron.

 As a quilter, it’s always good to have quality steam power on your iron.
 The CHI iron has over 300 steam holes.
 It delivers powerful steam to help get wrinkles out quickly and easily.

 Good for Long Ironing Periods

-If you use your iron for long periods at once, this is a great choice because of its super comfortable handle.
+If you use your iron for long periods at once, this is an excellent choice because of its super comfortable handle.
 It’s a sleek handle with a textured grip, making it easy to use in terms of comfort and control.
-But it also has an eight ounce water tank, allowing for longer ironing sessions.
+But it also has an eight-ounce water tank, allowing for longer ironing sessions.

 Soleplate Is Hard to Clean